sutharshiv482-coder/Investment-Portfolio-Analysis-Risk-Dashboard/README.md

 - Which NSE stocks outperformed BSE stocks in return % on average?
 - Is our portfolio over-concentrated in any sector?
 Flag sectors exceeding 35% allocation
 - Which sector has the best average P/E ratio and what does it indicate for valuation?
+- Which sector generates the highest dividend income and is it sustainable?

 ---